-Step 6: If an SLA violation is detected and event is emitted by the analysis function and the event is published to the communication fabric for subscribing apps to consume.
+Step 6: If an SLA violation is detected, an event is emitted by the analysis function and the event is published to the communication fabric for subscribing apps to consume.
+The SLA violation published follows the SLA violation resource from the SLA TF623 [45].
 Included in the payload is a hash of evidence & VC for the monitoring service (i.e., proof that it is permitted to submit a violation for the SLA).